Intelligent-Wound-Care/vwl-docs/docs/webinars.md

 :::

-### Adding Relations
+### Attaching Relations

-Once a webinar is created or when editing a webinar you can attach additional information.
+Once a webinar is created or when **Viewing** a webinar you can attach additional information.

 #### Tags